censys/censys-cloud-connector/CONTRIBUTING.md

 Please note that there is a sample vscode `settings.json` and `extensions.json` files in the `.vscode` directory.

-Features inlcuded in the extensions:
+Features included in the extensions:

 - Use pytest as a test runner
 - `.toml`, `.yaml`, `.env` file extension support